gergelyszabo94/csgo-trader-extension/README.md

 CSGO Trader Chrome Extension
 ==============

-This is a chrome extension designed to help with CS:GO trading.
+This is a browser extension designed to help with CS:GO trading.
-The features I develop will be complementary to Steam Inventory Helper for now.
+I started developing complementary features to Steam Inventory Helper, but it does most of them and more now.

 Current Features:
 --------------